Growing Purple Sweet Potatoes

 2. The Lowe’s I just went to had purple sweet potato plants for 1.75.
 I figure it is probably cheaper and less work to buy it already with like a foot and a half growing from it.
 I’m on Oahu thought so I’m not sure how much it helps.

-3. Novocastrian down under
+5. Novocastrian down under says:

 I dug up what i thought were purple sweet potatoes that my father planted.
 He’s now in a nursing home and has dementia, and doesnt remember them, however, i planted a few at my place and the vines have gone crazy. they are running up the fence and getting flowers. the flowers develop into massive purple beans.
 Does anyone know if theyre edible?